Nils Asther

 Nils Anton Alfhild Asther (17 January 1897 – 19 October 1981) was a Swedish actor active in Hollywood from 1926 to the mid-1950s, known as "the male Greta Garbo".
-Between 1916 and 1963 he appeared in over seventy feature films, sixteen of which were produced in the silent era.
-He is mainly remembered today for two silent films – The Single Standard and Wild Orchids – he made with fellow Swede Greta Garbo, and his portrayal of the title character in the controversial pre-Code Frank Capra film The Bitter Tea of General Yen.
+Between 1916 and 1963, he appeared in over seventy feature films, sixteen of which were produced in the silent era.
+He is mainly remembered today for two silent films, The Single Standard and Wild Orchids, which he made with fellow Swede Greta Garbo, and his portrayal of the title character in the controversial pre-Code Frank Capra film, The Bitter Tea of General Yen.

 Biography

-Asther, born Nils Anton Alfhild Asther, was the son of Swedish nationals Anton Andersson Asther (born February 21, 1865, Caroli, Malmö) and Hildegard Augusta Åkerlund (born November 3, 1869, in Södra Sallerup, Malmöhus County).
-Although Anton Andersson Asther had promised Hildagard Augusta Åkerlund aka Hilda Åkerlund marriage, she however was unwed when she gave birth to Nils in Sankt Matthæus parish in the Copenhagen borough of Vesterbro where she stayed very briefly.
-Thus, due to the marriage promise, technically, Nils was not an illegitimate child.
-(Also: when the parents married, a note was made of Anton´s official acknowledgement of the boy.)
+Born Nils Anton Alfhild Asther, he was the son of Swedish nationals Anton Andersson Asther (born February 21, 1865, Caroli, Malmö) and Hildegard Augusta Åkerlund (born November 3, 1869, in Södra Sallerup, Malmöhus County).
+Although Asther had promised Åkerlund marriage, she was unwed on giving birth to Nils in the Sankt Matthæus Parish of the Copenhagen borough of Vesterbro where she very briefly stayed.
+Thus, due to the marriage already being promised, Nils was technically not illegitimate; when his parents married on May 29, 1898, it was noted Anton officially acknowledged the boy as his.

 He spent his first year as a foster child in Hyllie, Sweden with saddlemaker Rasmus Hellström and wife Emilia Kristina Möller.
-He was christened in Hyllie on February 26, 1897, before moving in with his biological parents who had married on May 29, 1898, in Malmö.
+He was christened there on February 26, 1897, before being returned to his biological parents who then wed in Malmö.

-His half-brother Gunnar Anton Asther (born March 4, 1892, in Caroli, Malmö) was his father's child from a previous marriage to Anna Paulina Olander, who had died in July 1895.
+His older half-brother, Gunnar Anton Asther (born March 4, 1892, in Caroli, Malmö) was his father's child from a previous marriage to Anna Paulina Olander, who died in July 1895.

-As a young man Asther moved to Stockholm, where he received acting lessons from Augusta Lindberg.
-It was through Lindberg that Asther received his first theatrical engagement at Lorensbergsteatern in Gothenburg, and in 1916 Mauritz Stiller cast him in The Wings (Swedish: Vingarna), a gay-themed Swedish silent film from 1916, directed by Mauritz Stiller, based on Herman Bang's 1902 novel Mikaël.
+As a young man, Asther moved to Stockholm, where he received acting lessons from Augusta Lindberg.
+It was through Lindberg that Asther received his first theatrical engagement at Lorensbergsteatern in Gothenburg, and in 1916 Mauritz Stiller cast him in The Wings (Swedish: Vingarna), a 1916 gay-themed Swedish silent film directed by Mauritz Stiller, based on Herman Bang's 1902 novel Mikaël.
 In Copenhagen, actor Aage Hertel of the Royal Danish Theatre took Asther under his wing.
 This soon led to a number of film roles in Sweden, Denmark and Germany between 1918 and 1926.